Did You Really Say What I Think I Heard?

 Currently available books on listening discuss active listening or persuasion/negotiating techniques but not the innards of choice in how our brains and beliefs unconsciously bias what we hear, or what we can do to enhance our success in any situation.

-never said, you’ll want this book.
+If you’ve ever been frustrated when politicians don’t listen to each other, or when your spouse insists you said something you never said, you’ll want this book.
 If your doctor won't listen to you, you might want to give her a copy.
 When your teenager comes home at 4 a.m., make him read this book and do all the exercises.

 - exercises and assessments,